stevezhangzA/nash-chain-of-thought/README.md

 # Collaberation

 If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!
+For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable inference 3)

 Both of my e-mile and adding new blog to this project is welcomed.